HengZShen/AlphaCamp_S2_3_A3_Restaurant/README.md

 # AlphaCamp_S2_3_A3_Restaurant
- Practice how to use express-handlebars
+ Practice how to use express-handlebars and mongoose

  ## Features
  1. search restaurants by name
  2. add "loading" animation while searching
+ 3. user can add their favorite restaurants
+ 4. user can edit their favorite restaurants
+ 5. user can delete their favorite restaurants
+ 6. user can switch between dark mode and light mode

  ## How it looks